carpentries/training-template/README.md

     e.g., `2016-12-01-ttt-oomza`,
     where `YYYY-MM-DD` is the start date of the workshop.
    For online workshops, choose `online` as `site`.
-    In any case, the Instructor Training Team will tell you the name of the repository you should use.
+    In most cases, the Instructor Training Team will tell you the name of the repository you should use.

 5. Make sure the repository is public, leave "Include all branches" unchecked, and click on "Create